Two Russian parties merge in push against Putin

 Earlier this week, police searched the homes and offices of several opposition leaders, including Nemtsov, after series of mass protests against the rule of Putin.

-Nemtsov compared Putin's actions against the opposition to the that of the leader of neighbouring Belarus, Alexander Lukashenko.
+Nemtsov compared Putin's actions against the opposition to the that of the leader of neighboring Belarus, Alexander Lukashenko.

 "This is the Lukashenisation of Russia.
 This machine of violence will gain more strength," Nemtsov said during the party meeting.